benkalmus/elixir-rest-api-example/docs/README.md

 ## Exploring optimizations and Design decisions

 - Some functions raise exceptions while others do not, such as get_currency! and create_currency().
-  - [] refactor API so that functions use one or the other.
+  - refactor API so that functions use one or the other.
 Raising exceptions stacktrace overhead
+    - exceptions in get! is idiomatic elixir.

-- Resolving deletes on rows with foreign key references, such as deleting a Currency with a Country reference.
+- [x] Resolving deletes on rows with foreign key references, such as deleting a Currency with a Country reference.
   Options:
   - allow delete: dangling rows with no foreign key reference will need to be handled in application
   - safe delete: only if all children of parent have been removed and no FK references exist.
+  - Decided to go with :restrict option :on_delete.
+This will prevent orphaning records.

 - batched inserts
   - should help seed database quickly